eminaomasa/energy_usage_prediction/README.md

 To reduce the parameter turning time, we first checked each model’s R2 score in a default setting, and then for the top-performing models, we did hyperparameter tuning with a grid search.
 Following this method, we picked Light BGM as our final model.

-For modeling, pleasre read out notebooks.
+For modeling, pleasre read our notebooks.
 - [Modeling Notebook](add link)

 ## Model Validation: